Here’s Another Hint That Meghan Markle’s Likely To Give Birth Soon & It Has To Do With TV

 — JanJ86920 (@j86920) May 3, 2019

 For the most part, Meghan was covered in the media in a positive light around the time of the royal wedding.
-However later on as time passed, rumors began to leak about drama in the palace.
+However, later on as time passed, rumors began to leak about drama in the palace.
 So while the coverage of the royal baby appears to be all positive for now, it could potentially take a turn for the worse later down the road.
 Hopefully not, but if the press follows the same pattern as they did when covering the wedding, the tone could change dramatically as time passes.

 But unlike previous coverage of women who married into the royal family like Kate Middleton and Princess Diana, Meghan Markle has something they didn’t have to the same degree.
 And that’s the attention of the U.S. media and fans, who can have a different perspective of the British royal family.
 Already, Markle’s friends have stood up for her publicly in the U.S., and it’s unlikely to change as she progresses in her new role.